 This course is graded on a scale that includes pluses and minuses.
-Success in the course depends on timely completion of the reading and writing assignments, active and respectful participation in class discussions, and thoughtful consideration of the issues considered in the course.
+Success in the course depends on timely completion of the reading and writing assignments; attentive, active and respectful participation in class discussions; and thoughtful consideration of the issues considered in the course.
 The final grade will be based on the components listed below.

-- Attendance and participation (20%): Students will engage actively in dialogue, learning to employ various techniques for conducting productive dialogues.
+Attendance and participation (20%): Students will engage actively in dialogue, learning to employ various techniques for conducting productive dialogues.
 You will be expected to come to class with discussion questions on certain dates, and these will be part of the participation grade.
 In-class writing assignments will also be part of the participation grade.
-There will be two required evening activities (on September 16 and October 27). - Oral presentation (20%): Students will work in small groups to prepare and present a presentation on a current issue related to the course content.
+There will be two required evening activities, on Wednesday, September 14 and Monday, September 19.

+- Oral presentation (20%): Students will work in small groups to prepare and present a presentation on a current issue related to the course content.
 Groups may explore any issue involving cultural identity and difference.
-As part of your work on the oral presentation each student will prepare a 500-word research memo (writing assignment #4). - Writing assignments (60%).
-The writing component of the grade includes: - Writing assignment #1 (10%): A 500-word response to the point(s) of view expressed in the performance of the Seldoms' "Power Goes" at the Performing Arts Center (September 16-18). - Writing assignment #2 (20%): A 500-word paper on the point(s) of view presented in one of the chapters of The New Jim Crow.
-Chapter assignments will be agreed upon in class; you will serve as a discussion leader for the chapter you are assigned. - Writing assignment #3 (20%): A 500-word paper on the point(s) of view presented in one of the chapters of Fresh Fruit, Broken Bodies.
-Chapter assignments will be agreed upon in class; you will serve as a discussion leader for the chapter you are assigned. - Writing assignment #4 (10%): A 500-word research memo on the topic of your class presentation.
+As part of your work on the oral presentation each student will prepare a 500-word research memo. - Writing assignments (60%).
+The writing component of the grade includes: - Writing assignment #1 (15%): A 500-word response to the point(s) of view expressed in Mike Daisey's performance, "The Story of the Gun" (September 14). - Writing assignment #2 (15%): A 500-word paper on the point(s) of view presented in one of the chapters of The New Jim Crow.
+Chapter assignments will be agreed upon in class; you will serve as a discussion leader for the chapter you are assigned. - Writing assignment #3 (15%): A 500-word paper on the point(s) of view presented in one of the chapters of Fresh Fruit, Broken Bodies.
+Chapter assignments will be agreed upon in class; you will serve as a discussion leader for the chapter you are assigned. - Writing assignment #4 (15%): A 500-word paper on the point(s) of view presented in one of the chapters of Evicted.
+Chapter assignments will be agreed upon in class; you will serve as a discussion leader for the chapter you are assigned.